-The following list is a random collection of additional resources that may be useful when implementing ISO 9001 at small businesses and midsize companies.
+The following list contains additional recommended resources that you may find useful when implementing ISO 9001 at small businesses and midsize companies.

 Anybody implementing ISO 9001 will need a copy of the ISO 9001:2015 standard.
 Due to ISO's distribution regulations, we are not allowed to provide you with the ISO 9001:2015 standard.
-However, a downloadable PDF version of ISO 9001:2015 is available for sale from the ANSI Webstore.
+However, both ANSI and ISO have a downloadable PDF version of ISO 9001:2015 available for sale.

-The following registrars are familiar with our ISO 9001 templates; they also have excellent auditors and low prices:
+The following registrars are among those that are familiar with our ISO 9001 templates; they also have excellent auditors and low prices:

 There are a large number of books on ISO 9001 available but we found all we reviewed to be unnecessarily complex and bureaucratic.
 Some people might get even more confused by them.
-Instead of resorting to books on ISO 9001, you may want to consider some of the training recommendations listed under ISO 9001 Training.
+Instead of resorting to books on ISO 9001, you may want to consider of our ISO 9001 Training Recommendations.